 Note: You may upload data for multiple facilities within a single file by populating the Facility ID column in the upload file.
 However, Facility ID is not a required field in the data file.
 In the event the field is left blank for a given row, that row will be uploaded to the facility currently selected in the facility picker.

 A confirmation message appears stating the file has been received.
 If there are errors, you can either continue or cancel the upload.
 If you click Continue the valid records will be uploaded.
 If you click Cancel none of the records will be uploaded.
-(Note: file uploads may not be larger than 50MB for CTC, GRID, LCSR and NMD)

 Checking File Upload Status

 The name of the file, with your facility ID added to the beginning of the name.
 Refer to the file specification for a description of the other components of the file name.

 The date and time the file was submitted to the registry, in Eastern US Time.